How To Study for the GMAT - A Data-Backed Guide to Test Prep Resources

 Should MBA Applicants Take the Home-Based GMAT?

 Notable differences exist between the online and test center versions.
-The main content difference involves the deletion of the Analytical Writing Assessment (AWA) from the home version, which is a big plus.
+The main content difference involves deleting the Analytical Writing Assessment (AWA) from the home version, which is a big plus.
 But there are also big differences in the way GMAC administers this strictly closed-book test that don’t involve content but do require advance preparation.
 Several such distinctions have to do with security—and technology.

 In fact, before an examinee can begin the home test, a proctor will conduct a thorough visual inspection of the room, which requires the examinee to pick the camera up and sweep around the visual field, both vertically as well as horizontally, while listening to instructions from the proctor through the computer’s sound system.
 The proctor is looking for evidence of “cheat sheets” taped to walls or hidden in obscure areas.